APaul06/AP-Python-Project-Preposal-/preposal.md

 ## What idea(s) do you have for your final project?

-Protein Weight Calculator
-Nucleotide Pair Counter
-Random DNA Sequence Generator
+Protein Weight Calculator, Nucleotide Pair Counter, Random DNA Sequence Generator

 ## If you plan to collaborate with one or two classmates, what are their names?